Rokmaster Resources (CVE:RKR) Stock Price Down 25% – Here’s Why

-Shares of Rokmaster Resources Corp.
-(CVE:RKR – Get Free Report) fell 25% during mid-day trading on Wednesday .
+Rokmaster Resources Corp.
+(CVE:RKR – Get Free Report)’s stock price dropped 25% during trading on Wednesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-135,250 shares changed hands during mid-day trading, an increase of 171% from the average session volume of 49,903 shares.
+Approximately 135,250 shares were traded during trading, an increase of 171% from the average daily volume of 49,903 shares.
 The stock had previously closed at C$0.02.

 Rokmaster Resources Corp., an exploration stage company, engages in the acquisition, exploration, and development of mineral properties in North, Central, and South America.
 It explores for zinc, lead, silver, copper, gold, and polymetallic deposits, as well as precious metals.
 The company holds a 100% in the Duncan Lake property comprising 35 contiguous mineral claims that covers an area of 3,929 hectares; and a 55% interest in the Big Copper property located in the Slocan Mining Division in southeast British Columbia, Canada.